China Initiative: National Institutes of Health involvement

 Aside from public criminal prosecutions, there have also been university investigations prompted by the National Institutes of Health (NIH), which are considered a personnel matter and occur behind closed doors away from reporters.
 The targeted scientists have been reluctant to talk about their experiences.
-Of the 246 targeted scientists, 103 (42%) have lost their jobs since 2018, and a fifth of the targeted scientists have been banned from applying for NIH funding for up to four years, constituting a career ending restriction for many of them.
-Only in 14 of the 246 cases did the investigations fail to find any evidence for the allegations, which has been cited as proof of NIH effectiveness.
+Of the 246 targeted scientists, 103 (42%) have lost their jobs since 2018, and a fifth of the targeted scientists have been banned from applying for NIH funding for up to four years, constituting a career-ending restriction for many of them.
+Only in 14 of the 246 cases did the investigations fail to find any evidence for the allegations, which have been cited as proof of NIH effectiveness.
 As of August 2024, more than 250 scientists (mostly Asian) have lost their jobs as a result of being identified for failing to disclose funding or research in China, or for breaking other rules.
-The investigations resulted in two indictments and three convictions in terms of legal outcomes while 112 scientists lost their jobs.
+The investigations resulted in two indictments and three convictions in terms of legal outcomes, while 112 scientists lost their jobs.

-However some criticism has been levelled at the way NIH has conducted these investigation prompts.
+However, some criticism has been levelled at the way NIH has conducted these investigation prompts.
 According to David Brenner of the University of California, San Diego (UCSD), when NIH told them there was a problem, it was assumed that they were always right and the problem needed to be fixed.
 According to Robin Cyr at the University of North Carolina, Chapel Hill (UNC), when a letter arrived from Michael Lauer, head of NIH's extramural research, it meant that "NIH thinks your faculty has wrongfully and willfully divulged intellectual property."
 Some of the targeted scientists commented that they had little idea that their job would be at risk or what the investigations were specifically about.
 After the initial contact and reply, most of them were told that they had two options: resign or be fired.